 - Support the right to development

 - Ensure that decisions on climate change are participatory, transparent and accountable

 - Harness the transformative power of education for climate stewardship

 - Use effective partnerships to secure climate justice

 - Additional assessment criteria that will be applied in awarding the Prize are:

 - Ambition of the project – how impactful your project is in balancing needs of present and future generations

 - Relevance – the project is grounded in climate justice

 - Community value – the project applies to a community/communities / stakeholder group who are directly impacted by climate change or will be more adversely impacted in the future

-Applying is simple, just complete the online application form linked below before 25 July 2018.
+Applying is simple, just complete the online application form below before 19 July 2019.
 Applications will be shortlisted by One Young World and shortlisted applicants will be invited to an online interview with Mary Robinson and One Young World co-founder Kate Robertson who will decide the award winner.